Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Material and evaluation methods

-\begin{itemize} \item Domain A: Human breast carcinoma, retrieved from the \ac{DA} of UMC Utrecht.
+\begin{itemize} \item Domain A: Human breast carcinoma{, an epithelial tumor with aggregated cell pattern/morphology}, retrieved from the \ac{DA} of UMC Utrecht.
 150 cases split across three scanners (Hamamatsu XR, Hamamatsu S360, Aperio Scanscope CS2, 50 each) at 40$\times$ magnification (0.23 to 0.25 $\mu m$/px), previously released as training set of the 2021 \ac{MIDOG} challenge \citep{aubreville2023mitosis}.
-The \ac{MC} is part of the College of American Pathologists guidelines for breast cancer \citep{fitzgibbons2023protocol}. \item Domain B: Canine lung carcinoma, retrieved from the \ac{DA} of \ac{VMU}.
+The \ac{MC} is part of the College of American Pathologists guidelines for breast cancer \citep{fitzgibbons2023protocol}. \item Domain B: Canine lung carcinoma { an epithelial tumor with aggregated cell pattern/morphology}, retrieved from the \ac{DA} of \ac{VMU}.
 44 cases digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px).
-The \ac{MC} is part of the grading scheme by \cite{mcniel1997evaluation}. \item Domain C: Canine lymphosarcoma, retrieved from the \ac{DA} of \ac{VMU}.
-55 cases digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{valli2013canine}. \item Domain D: Canine cutaneous mast cell tumor, retrieved from the \ac{DA} of FUB.
-50 cases digitized with an Aperio ScanScope CS2 at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{kiupel2011proposal}. \item Domain E: Human pancreatic and gastrointestinal neuroendocrine tumor, retrieved from the \ac{DA} of \ac{UMC} Utrecht.
-55 cases digitized with a Hamamatsu XR (C12000-22) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is part of the 2022 WHO classification scheme of endocrine and neuroendocrine tumors \citep{who2022endocrine}. \item Domain F: Human melanoma, retrieved from the \ac{DA} of UMC Utrecht.
+The \ac{MC} is part of the grading scheme by \cite{mcniel1997evaluation}. \item Domain C: Canine lymphoma{, a mesenchymal tumor with round cell morphology}, retrieved from the \ac{DA} of \ac{VMU}.
+55 cases digitized with a 3DHistech Pannoramic Scan II at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{valli2013canine}. \item Domain D: Canine cutaneous mast cell tumor, {a mesenchymal tumor with round cell morphology}, retrieved from the \ac{DA} of FUB.
+50 cases digitized with an Aperio ScanScope CS2 at 40$\times$ magnification (0.25 $\mu m$/px). \ac{MC} is part of the grading scheme by \cite{kiupel2011proposal}. \item Domain E: Human pancreatic and gastrointestinal neuroendocrine tumor{, a tumor with aggregated cell pattern/morphology}, retrieved from the \ac{DA} of \ac{UMC} Utrecht.
+55 cases digitized with a Hamamatsu XR (C12000-22) at 40$\times$ magnification (0.23 $\mu m$/px). \ac{MC} is part of the 2022 WHO classification scheme of endocrine and neuroendocrine tumors \citep{who2022endocrine}. \item Domain F: Human melanoma, { a neuroectodermal tumor comprising all three morphological patterns, } retrieved from the \ac{DA} of UMC Utrecht.
 51 cases digitized with a Hamamatsu XR (C12000-22) at 40$\times$ magnification (0.23 $\mu m$/px).
 MC is part of the staging and classification scheme of the AJCC for melanoma \citep{amin2017ajcc}.
 This domain was not labeled and only provided as an additional source of data diversity for unsupervised approaches. \end{itemize}

 While, ideally, a consecutive selection of cases would be desirable to provide representative samples, we intentionally deviated from this norm in this iteration of the challenge.
 Specifically, we ensured the inclusion of a minimum number of mitotically active cases across all domains.
 This was done in order to ensure sufficient dataset support for \ac{MF} objects in each respective domain.